S&P Dow Jones Indices says Alibaba could be added to global benchmarks

-The move means e-commerce company Alibaba would be screened for inclusion in the S&P China Broad Market Index (BMI) .SCRTCN, the S&P Emerging BMI .SCRTEM and S&P Global BMI .SPCBMIRGLUSD, among others, S&P Dow Jones Indices said in a statement.
+The move means e-commerce company Alibaba would be screened for inclusion in the S&P China Broad Market Index (BMI), the S&P Emerging BMI and S&P Global BMI, among others, S&P Dow Jones Indices said in a statement.

 Inclusion on the indices creates demand from global fund managers that use them as a performance benchmark for their funds.

-Alibaba, whose platforms handle more goods than EBay Inc (EBAY.O) and Amazon.com Inc (AMZN.O) combined, launched on Monday its highly anticipated initial public offering.
-At the top end of expectations, the IPO would raise $21.1 billion, topping Facebook Inc's (FB.O) $16 billion listing in 2012 as the largest-ever technology IPO.
+Alibaba, whose platforms handle more goods than EBay Inc and Amazon.com Inc combined, launched on Monday its highly anticipated initial public offering.
+At the top end of expectations, the IPO would raise $21.1 billion (13 billion pounds), topping Facebook Inc's $16 billion listing in 2012 as the largest-ever technology IPO.

 Despite the large size of the offering, Alibaba wouldn't be eligible to be included in some of the most popular U.S. indices.
-The S&P 500 index .SPX and the Dow Jones Industrial Average .DJI, which are both compiled by S&P Dow Jones Indices, only accept companies with a U.S. domicile.
+The S&P 500 index and the Dow Jones Industrial Average, which are both compiled by S&P Dow Jones Indices, only accept companies with a U.S. domicile.

 (Reporting by Elzio Barreto; Editing by Michael Perry and Stephen Coates)